alepintaudi/music-generation/README.md

 That being said, some extra improvements where introduced during training, that showed an improvement of the, at least, training results:

 - Modification of the alpha parameter of the focal loss (from 0.5 to 0.75) in order to weight more the well played notes instead of the well played silences.
 This reduces precision of the note selection but makes the system more aggressive and increases the "density" of the piano roll.
-- Dicreasing the Teacher forcing, with the Epochs during training.
+- Decreasing the Teacher forcing with the Epochs during training.
 The system is capable of adapt better to the scenario of 0 teacher forcing (full predicting) if the teacher forcing gets diminished with time.
 - Variable learning rate in order to escape the local minima of the full silence score.
 We believe that the system has a local minima in a full silence score due to the important amount of notes that are not playing at any given time.
 By giving an initially larger learning rate (10^2),  the system seems to be able to escape that minima more easly at the beginning of training.

 ### Audio examples of the Final output